ChromaticHQ/recurly/README.txt

   Recurly.js API v3 and the Recurly v2 API.

 - Log into your Recurly.com account and visit the API Credentials page.
-  (developer/api_access) Copy the value for the Private Key and subdomain (found in the address bar (or configuration/edit) and paste them into the module configuration in Drupal under admin/config/services/recurly.
-If you are using recurly.js, you will also need the Public API Key.
+  (developer/api_access) Copy the value for the Private API Key and subdomain (found in the address bar or configuration/edit) & paste them into the module configuration in Drupal under admin/config/services/recurly.
+If you are using recurly.js, you will also need the Public Key.

 - While on the Recurly settings page in Drupal, copy the full URL from the description of  the "Listener URL key" field.
 It should be something like: